 6 Benefits of Vitamin E You Didn't Know About

-Vitamin E is a powerful antioxidant and a vital nutrient your body needs to function at its best.
+Vitamin E is a powerful antioxidant and a vital nutrient that your body needs to function at its best.
 Best known for its skin health benefits, it's a popular ingredient in skin care products, such as moisturizers, masks, and eye creams.
 But there are many other reasons to get enough vitamin E. Here are 6 benefits of vitamin E.

 1. Heart health: As an antioxidant, Vitamin E has protective benefits for heart health1.
 Vitamin E helps maintain a normal inflammation response2 and plays a vital role in protecting against the oxidation of fats (lipid peroxidation).
 It also supports healthy endothelial function3.

 2. Memory: Studies show that vitamin E may have benefits for memory and cognitive performance.
 The brain is highly susceptible to oxidative stress, and vitamin E’s antioxidant properties may exert a protective effect.
 Oxidative stress increases with age and results in memory loss and other neuro-degenerative conditions.

 3. Liver health: Optimal levels of vitamin E may offer protective effects to the liver.
 Studies show that vitamin E helps improve symptoms of nonalcoholic fatty liver disease6.

 4. Hair growth: A 2010 study demonstrated that supplementation with vitamin E (as tocotrienols) increased hair growth in volunteers suffering from hair loss7.
 Researchers suggest that vitamin E’s antioxidant effects helps reduce fat oxidation and stress in the scalp, resulting in better hair growth.

 5. Skin: Vitamin E is a helpful tool against sun damage and other forms of oxidative stress resulting in signs of premature aging.
 Vitamin E helps restore the skin’s natural oil balance and keeps it nourished to reduce dryness and damage.

 6. Eye Health: Vitamin E helps reduce oxidative stress that can cause damage to the delicate cells in the eye.
 Research shows that optimal levels of vitamin E can improve retinal blood flow,8 which may help with occasional dry eye discomfort.